ynuosoft/logstash-codec-java_codec_example/README.md

 ensure that `byteBuffer.position()` reflects the last-read position before returning control to the input.
 The input is then responsible for returning the buffer to write mode via either `byteBuffer.clear()` or `byteBuffer.compact()` before resuming writes.
 In the example above, the `decode` method simply splits the incoming byte stream on the specified delimiter.
-A production-grade codec would likely not make the simplifying assumption that the end of the supplied byte stream corresponded with the end of an event.
+A production-grade codec such as [`java-line`](https://github.com/elastic/logstash/blob/6.7/logstash-core/src/main/java/org/logstash/plugins/codecs/Line.java) would not make the simplifying assumption that the end of the supplied byte stream corresponded with the end of an event.

 The `flush` method works in coordination with the `decode` method to decode all remaining events from the specified `ByteBuffer` along with any internal state that may remain after previous calls to the `decode` method.
 As an example